git-kick/ioBroker.e3dc-rscp/README.md

 ### 0.0.13-beta
 (git-kick)
+* IDLE_PERIODS are now writable - note "SET_IDLE_PERIOD delay" in configuration.
+* EMS.MODE was empirically re-mapped to 0 = IDLE, 1 = DISCHARGE, 2 = CHARGE.
+* SET_POWER_MODE/VALUE are now acknowledged after frame was queued to E3/DC.
-* Units are now trailing the values (no longer at end of name)
+* Units are now trailing the values (no longer at end of name).

 ### 0.0.12-beta
 (git-kick)